bluepadjap/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11 	11-directories_permissions    Script to add executable permissions for all subdirectories of the current directory 12	12-directory_permissions      Script to make a directory with a specified permission 13	13-change_group		      Script to change gorup ownership of file hello
+11 	11-directories_permissions    Script to add executable permissions for all subdirectories of the current directory 12	12-directory_permissions      Script to make a directory with a specified permission 13	13-change_group		      Script to change gorup ownership of file hello 14	100-change_owner_and_group    Script to change owner and group owner